wp-plugins/yet-another-stars-rating/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Yet Another Star Rating menu in Settings and set your options.

+== Frequently Asked Questions ==

+= What is "Overall Rating"? =
+It's the vote put from who write the review: readers can see this vote in read-only.
+Reviewer can vote using the box on the top rigth when writing a new articole or post (he / she must have at least "Author" role).
+Remember to insert this shortcode  **[yasr_overall_rating]**  to make appear where you want.
+You can choose to make it appear just in a single post/page or in archive pages too (e.g. default Index, category pages, etc)

+= What is "Visitor Rating"? =
+It's the vote that allows your visitors to vote: just paste this shortcode  **[yasr_visitor_votes]**  where you want the stars to appear.
+This works only in single post or pages

+= What is "Multi Set"? =
+It's the feature that make YASR awesome.
+Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc. and give a vote for each one.
+To create a set, just go in "Settings" -> "Yet Another Stars Rating: Settings" and click on the "Multi Sets" tab.
+To insert it into a post, just paste the shortcode that YASR will create for you.

+= What is "Top 10 overall ratings" ? =
+It's the chart of the 10 highest rated item from reviewer.
+To insert it into a post or page, just paste this shortcode  **[yasr_top_ten_highest_rated]**

+= What is "Top 10 by visitors" ? =
+This is 2 charts in 1.
+Infact, this chart will be display both the  most rated  posts/pages or the  highest rated  posts/pages.
+In order to appear in this chart item must be rated at least twice.
+Paste this shortcode to make appear where you want  [yasr_top_5_reviewers]

+= What is "Most active reviewers" ? =
+If in your site there are more than 1 person writing reviews, this chart will show up the most 5 active reviewer.
+Shortcode is  **[yasr_top_5_reviewers]**

+= What is Most "active users" ? =
+When a visitor (logged in or not) rates a post/page, rating are stored in the database.
+This chart will show the 10 most active users; show up login name if was logged in, "Anonymous" otherwise.
+The shortcode : **[yasr_top_ten_active_users]**

+= Wait, wait!
+Do I need to keep in mind all this shortcode? = Of course no: you can easly add it on visual editor clicking on the yellow star and then choose what to insert

 == Screenshots ==
 1. Example of yasr in a videogame review
 2. Another example of a restaurant review

 == Changelog ==